 - If you start the evaluation process of a preprint, you will play a role very similar to that of a journal editor: finding at least two reviewers, collecting reviews, taking editorial decisions based on reviews.
 The evaluation process often requires several review/decision/author response cycles.
 After each round of review, you can decide whether to reject or recommend the article.
 Alternatively, you can decide to ask the authors to revise their article, thus generating another round of reviews.
 As a recommender, you will sign all decisions sent to the authors.
 Reviewers may choose to remain anonymous or to sign their reviews.
 Reviewers are expected to write their reviews within three weeks and, once the reviews have been completed, you will be expected to make your decision within 10 days.

 - If you eventually decide to reject the article, the reviews and decision will be sent to the authors but will not be published or publicly released by PCI Genomics.
 They will be safely stored in our database, to which only the Managing Board has access.

 - Alternatively, if you decide to recommend the article, you will need to write a “recommendation”, which will have its own DOI and be published by PCI Genomics under the license CC-BY-ND.
 The recommendation is a short article, similar to a News & Views piece.
-It has its own title, contains between about 300 and 1500 words, describes the context and explains why the article is particularly interesting.
-The limitations of the article can also be discussed.
+It has its own title, contains between about 300 and 1500 words, describes the context and explains why the recommender finds it interesting and why they decided to recommend it.
 This text also contains references (at least the reference of the article recommended).
 All the editorial correspondence (reviews, your decisions, authors’ replies) will also be published by PCI Genomics.

 - Once PCI Genomics publishes your recommendation text, the article can be considered a high-value article.
 Recommended articles can be used by scientists and cited in the scientific literature.
 The authors no longer need to publish the article in a ‘traditional’ journal, although they remain free to do so, if they wish.